 Searching on Find A Home Carolina:

 If you run a search yourself on this web site, you will only receive homes that are Active (available.)
 When you save a "Favorite" Active property, it stays in your Favorites.
 When/if it goes Under Contract, you will see the Status change there.
 When it closes, you can see what it sells for.
 On the Advanced Search tab, you can also choose to search homes that have Sold to see what homes in that neighborhood have sold for over the last 3 years.

 In Your Portal:

-If we have set you up with your own Portal website, you will see when the status of a property changes instantly and all types of status will show.
+If I have set you up with your own Portal website, you will see when the status of a property changes instantly and all types of status will show.
 Find out more about getting a Portal.

 Public Advertising Sites:

-If you see a listing on a public site (such as realtor.com, tulia, or zillow) that does not show on our web site, it means that property is not really available.
-(Check it by looking it up on our site by address or MLS#.)
-Public sites often leave up listings that are long ago sold, expired, or withdrawn just to generate more calls for their advertisers.
-Zillow also lists many properties as pre-foreclosure that are not (and may never will be) available for sale.
+If you see a listing on a public site (such as realtor.com, Trulia, or Zillow) that does not show on my web site, it means that property is not really available.
+(Check it by looking it up on my site by property address or MLS#.)
+Public sites often continue to showcase listings that are long ago sold, expired, or withdrawn just to generate more calls for their advertisers.
+Zillow also lists many properties as pre-foreclosure that are not (and may never be) available for sale.
 (Read more about Pre-Foreclosure.)

-Feel free to call or email us at any time for assistance with no obligation.
+Feel free to call or email me at any time for assistance with no obligation.